-Bright Start Nurse Home Visitation program serves low-income, at-risk, first-time moms during pregnancy, after delivery, and through the child’s third birthday.
+Bright Start Nurse Home Visitation program, through Children's Inn, serves low-income, at-risk, first-time moms during pregnancy, after delivery, and through the child’s third birthday.
 The program provides prenatal, maternal, infant/child health assessments and education, parenting education, mental health services, and assistance with education and transportation.
 Last year, 85 families were provided with 2,449 nurse home visits and therapy sessions.
 Of these mothers, 100% received prenatal care and children had a 91% immunization rate by age 2.
 Research has shown programs that utilize the nurse family partnership model show improved prenatal health, improved school readiness, reduction in arrests for the mother, and reduction in child abuse and neglect.

 The Crisis Intervention program of Children’s Inn serves the community with a crisis hotline, in person crisis counseling, crisis day care, outreach to emergency rooms, arrest interventions, and more.
 Last year, 2,732 individuals were served through 16,827 different points of contact.
 Research shows that crisis intervention decreases distress and improves problem solving.